-As part of its services, the organization supports the region's economic development organizations in business recruitment and expansion efforts.
-CSCF, in a partnership with the Orlando Economic Partnership (OEP), The City of Orlando, Lake, Osceola, Orange, Seminole counties, the University of Central Florida (UCF) and local energy companies, is part of the Regional Economic Development Response Team (RED Team), working to meet the existing and emerging labor market needs of businesses in Central Florida, or businesses relocating to the region.
-CSCF Leadership and Board members are active members of multiple chamber, industry, or economic development groups throughout our five-county region, bringing real-time business and labor market data, information and trends to these groups.
+The organization supports the region's economic development organizations in business recruitment and expansion efforts.
+CSCF Leadership and Board Members are active members of local chamber groups, industry, or economic development groups throughout our five-county region, bringing real-time business and labor market data, information, and trends to these groups.